 Being faithful doesn’t mean we cannot grieve over troubles or struggle with doubts.
 Being faithful means no matter how hard things get, when push comes to shove, we still decide to go back to God and say, “Lord, I believe what Your Word says about who You are, and even if I still don’t understand, I will trust You.”

 Our faith journey is often not as straightforward as we would like it to be, and sometimes we do need to reevaluate what we’re doing to see if we’re on the right track.
-Thankfully, we have the Bible and the Holy Spirit as our guide, and we have the Church to support us as we all continue our journey together.
+Thankfully, we have the Bible and the Holy Spirit as our guide, and we have the Church to support us as we all continue our faith journey together.

 Looking for more content like this?
 Join our Telegram channel to receive our content on the go.